philbaker/fudge/README.md

 Copyright © 2023 Phil Baker

-fc-js is licensed under EPL v1.0.
+Fudge is licensed under EPL v1.0.
 See LICENSE for more details.